maryia-smantsar/warhol-case-study/README.md

 ---

-## Looking at What Already Exists — and Where It Falls Short
+## Looking at what already exists — and where It falls short

 Before designing anything, I looked at how other cultural apps handle the same challenges.
 What works, what feels dated, and where there's an obvious gap.